For COVID-19 Travel and RS Tours information, see our FAQ.

 Lyon

 Straddling the mighty Rhône and Saône rivers between Burgundy and Provence, Lyon has been among France's leading cities since Roman times.
 In spite of its workaday, business-first facade, Lyon is France's most historic and culturally important city after Paris.
 You'll experience two different-as-night-and-day cities: the Old World cobbled alleys, pastel Renaissance mansions, and colorful shops of Vieux Lyon; and the more staid but classy, Paris-like buildings and shopping streets of the Presqu'île.
 Once you're settled, this big city feels relaxed, welcoming, and surprisingly untouristy.
-It seems everyone's enjoying the place — and they're all French.
+It seems everyone's enjoying the place — and that they're all French.

 At a Glance